Glitter Germ Experiment

 Are all germs bad?

-Find some videos so you can see what germs actually look like and how humans have to use microscopes to see them because they’re so small.
+Find some videos to see what germs look like and how humans have to use microscopes to see them because they’re so small.

 Talk about different illnesses that can be caused by bacteria such as colds, strep infections, E. coli, and salmonella.

-I like food examples because it lets them know that germs are all around us.
+I like food examples because they tell them that germs surround us.
 But we cook our meat thoroughly to ensure we kill the bacteria so we can have dinner.
 And if food isn’t cooked properly, that’s who we get food poisoning.

 It’s important to let our kids know that there are good and bad bacteria and each one has a job to do.

-That there are good bacteria in our bodies that help us, they’re also in yogurt and we eat them and they don’t harm us.
+There are good bacteria in our bodies that help us.
+They’re also in yogurt, and we eat them, and they don’t harm us.

 To emphasize how important it is to wash your hands, grab these printable hand washing posters to remind kids how often to wash their hands and to ensure it is done properly.